 Like many ex-British Railways engines, it was sent to the Barry scrapyard at the end of its life, but was not cut up, and was "saved" in the 1970s.
 Several earlier restoration projects foundered, before it was bought by the Trust.

-Next in the queue after 5643, this is our "big" engine!
+Next in the queue is our "big" engine!
 There had long been a desire amongst members to own a main line tender locomotive, preferably one that hauled express passenger trains.
 4979 "Wootton Hall" came up for sale locally in early 1994 and members of the Trust stepped in quickly to secure the purchase.

 The little diesel has been out of action for a number of years, but has now received a cosmetic restoration, carried out by two of the FRT's younger members.